kaliiiiiiiiii/PublicDuckyChallenger/README.md

 > Any illegal activities are strictly forbidden.

 > **Note** \
-> all code targets and has been tested for Windows and Python==3.10.11
+> All code has been tested and targets Windows and Python==3.10.11

 ### downloading this repo